Serve dynamic content and host microservices with Cloud Run

 # Use the official maven/Java 8 image to create a build artifact: https://hub.docker.com/_/maven

-FROM maven:3.5-jdk-8-alpine as builder
+FROM maven:3.5-jdk-8-alpine AS builder

 # Copy local code to the container image.